Jishnu-Vasudev/Facial-Recognition-using-OpenCV/README.md

 ```
 uvicorn main:app
 ```
 The packages that should be installed are included in requirements.txt.
-To install all that packages in one stretch use the following command in a shell where requirements.txt exist :
+To install all these packages in one stretch use the following command in a shell which is opened in a directory where requirements.txt exist :
 ```
 pip install -r requirements.txt
 ```